realcomputation/iRRAMx/README.md

 > **returns** a $n \times n$ random orthogonal matrix which follows Haar distribution in $O(n)$.
 See _[Stewart, Gilbert W. "The efficient generation of random orthogonal matrices with an application to condition estimators."
 SIAM Journal on Numerical Analysis 17.3 (1980): 403-409.]_ for more detail.

-### iRRAM_extension/plot.hpp
+### iRRAMx/plot.hpp

-## Contributing to iRRAM_extension
+## Contributing to iRRAMx
 This section is for those who want to contribute to this library.
 For the purpose, we introduce the structure of this library.

 This library consists of multiple sublibraries.
 (Here, sublibrary is not a technical term..
 It means header files that the users will separately include in their applications.)
-For each sublibrary, its public header file must stay in `./include/iRRAM_extension`, its header files that are used internally must stay in its own directory in `./include/iRRAM_extension`, and its source codes must say in its own directory in `./src`.
+For each sublibrary, its public header file must stay in `./include/iRRAMx`, its header files that are used internally must stay in its own directory in `./include/iRRAMx`, and its source codes must say in its own directory in `./src`.

-For example, the public header file of _polynomial_ can be found in `./include/iRRAM_extension/polynomial.h`.
+For example, the public header file of _polynomial_ can be found in `./include/iRRAMx/polynomial.h`.
-Some header files of _polynomial_ that are used only internally can be found in `./include/iRRAM_extension/polynomial/`.
+Some header files of _polynomial_ that are used only internally can be found in `./include/iRRAMx/polynomial/`.
 The C++ source codes of _polynomial_ can be found in `./src/polynomial`.

 New sublibraries can be freely created following the above organization.
 If the organizational requirement is satisfied, `make` will do every work for the compilation.